 Regular exercise is helpful for summer SAD, too, but be careful that it isn’t during the heat of the day.
 Swimming and other water sports are ideal during the summer—go to the pool like you did as a kid!
 Being in nature (especially near water) and with others is a plus.
 Consider paddling, walking, and easy biking.

 4. Use Aromatherapy

 Safe, inexpensive and surprisingly effective, aromatherapy is an underutilized resource for natural mental health.
-Try our Soothing Aromatherapy Blend or, if you need a mood booster, the Uplifting Aromatherapy Blend.
+Try our Soothing Aromatherapy Blend and inhaler, if you need a mood booster, the Uplifting Aromatherapy Blend and inhaler.